timelystream/timelystream.com/docs/sql/configuration.md

 title: Configuration
 ---

-DuckDB has a number of configuration options that can be used to change the behavior of the system.
+Blazar has a number of configuration options that can be used to change the behavior of the system.
 The configuration options can be set using either the `SET` statement or the `PRAGMA` statement.

 ### Examples
 ```sql